Little Mahanoy Township, Northumberland County, Pennsylvania

-Little Mahanoy Township is a township in Northumberland County, Pennsylvania, United States.
-The population at the 2010 Census was 479, a decline from the figure of 435 tabulated in 2000.
+Little Mahanoy Township is a township that is located in Northumberland County, Pennsylvania, United States.
+The population at the time of the 2010 Census was 479, a decline from the figure of 435 that was tabulated during the 2000 census.

 Geography

 According to the United States Census Bureau, the township has a total area of 10.4 square miles (27.1 km2), all land.